Port Railroads, Inc.

 Port Railroads, Inc. was a 105.7 mi shortline railroad owned by Kyle Railways.
 PRI was formed on March 13, 1994, to take over two Southern Pacific Railroad lines.
-One of SP's lines was the West Side Line (47.8 miles) between Fresno northwest to Oxalis, California and a branch running from Ingle to Burrell (25.2 miles).
+One of SP's lines was the West Side Line (47.8 miles) between Fresno northwest to Oxalis, California and a branch running from Ingle to Burrel (25.2 miles).
 The other line was the SP Buttonwillow Branch (32.7 miles) from Bakersfield (Kern Junction) to Buttonwillow, California.

 PRI was related to the San Joaquin Valley Railroad.
 Both PRI and the SJVR were subsidiaries of Kyle Railways.
 Because PRI and the SJVR were related, the SJVR provided the motive power for PRI.
 On April 26, 1996, Kyle Railways merged PRI into the SJVR.

 PRI handled about 8,000 cars per year (1996 estimate).